pcarbonn/H-Calc/src/Interpreter/README.md

 # Transformations

-Below is the list of AST transformations:

-- showAST : a bottom up evaluation of the tree into a Text value
+When a transformation is defined for many AST nodes, we use `Class` and `instance`:
+- to transform AST into a fixed type (Algebra), e.g. `showAST`;
+- to transform an AST tree into another tree of the same type (isomorphism), e.g. `getAnnotation`, `setType`.

+When a transrformation leaves most nodes unchanged, we prefer to use continuations:
+- to transform AST into a fixed type, e.g. `eval`; (TODO)
-- getAnnotation : a direct evaluation of a tree into another tree
+- to transform an AST tree into another tree of the same type, e.g. `distribute`, `demultiply`.
+(TODO)
-- getType : a top-down evaluation of a tree into a TType
-- setType : a bottom up transformation of the tree to add type information in the annotation of each node.
-The tree type must allow TType nodes.
-- appendEADT @'[TTypeF] : to allow TType nodes in the tree
-- distribute: fix point of a bottom up transformation using the distribution rule
-- demultiply: remove MulF from the AST tree by replacing multiplications by additions.
-- eval : a bottom up evaluation of the tree into a Result type

 # A note on EADT